 Let’s be clear at the outset that the CD Video format is not the VCD format.

-The CD Video format (Compact Disc Video) (CDV) came before VCD (Video Comoact Disc) was introduced.
+The CD Video format (Compact Disc Video) (CDV) came before VCD (Video Compact Disc) was introduced.

 The CDV is also known as CD-V and CD+V.

-It saw development under Sony, Philips, Panasonic and Samsung.
+It saw development under Sony, Philips, Panasonic, and Samsung in 1987.

 Audio CD and Laserdisc Hybrid

 The Compact Video Disc (CDV) is a LaserDisc and audio CD hybrid.
 Why so?
 Because it has two parts.

 The Digital Audio Part